CHORUS-TRE/chorus-web-ui/memory-bank/activeContext.md

 - Added `ts-node` for proper Jest TypeScript configuration

 **Current Status:**
+- ✅ OAuth redirect mechanism is fully functional and handles deep links properly
-- WASM authorization system is fully functional and integrated
+- ✅ WASM authorization system is fully functional and integrated
-- All tests are passing consistently (61 tests pass, 10 skipped, 11 test suites)
+- ✅ All tests are passing consistently (61 tests pass, 10 skipped, 11 test suites)
-- Authorization context provides real WASM-based authorization throughout the app
+- ✅ Authorization context provides real WASM-based authorization throughout the app
-- Application builds successfully with no TypeScript errors
+- ✅ Application builds successfully with no TypeScript errors

 **Next Focus: Authorization UI Integration**

-With the WASM integration complete, focus shifts to connecting the authorization system to UI components for dynamic permission-based rendering.
+With the OAuth redirect mechanism and WASM integration complete, focus shifts to connecting the authorization system to UI components for dynamic permission-based rendering.

 ## 2. Recent Changes